Hart Schaffner Marx: Origins

-20th Century History
+20th-century history

 In 1910 the company was affected by the Chicago garment workers' strike, also known as the Hart, Schaffner, and Marx strike, which led to improved conditions for workers, the first union contract with an arbitration provision, and the founding of the Amalgamated Clothing Workers of America.

 On May 10, 1911, after years of steady growth, the partnership was incorporated.
 During World War I, the company introduced the first tropical worsted suits and the company's facilities were used to produce uniforms.

-In 1926, the company expanded retail operations by acquiring Wallach's, a large New York City-based clothing chain, followed by Chicago retail clothier Baskin the following year.
+In 1926, the company expanded retail operations by acquiring Wallach's, a large New York City–based clothing chain, followed by Chicago retail clothier Baskin the following year.
 The company produced uniforms for the military during World War II.

 During the 1950s and 1960s, the company continued to expand with the acquisition of clothing manufacturer Society Brand, a major manufacturing house in 1952.
 Hickey Freeman, a premier men's clothing brand and retailer of Rochester, New York, was acquired in 1964; Jaymar-Ruby and Kleinhans in 1967.
 In 1969, M. Wile manufacturer of Buffalo, New York.
 After these major acquisitions, an antitrust suit against the company led to a consent degree barring any further acquisitions, without court approval, for ten years.